chri-k/iosevka-ck/README.md

-an Iosevka font with sane ligatures.
+an Iosevka font with sane ligatures. compiled to TTF and WOFF2 at all standard font weights, slants, and widths.

-stylistic sets and character variants are not yet included due to insane compilation times
+cv/ss not included due to compilation times, will be corrected soon